 Early Snohomish Heritage Trail

-Wendy Poischbeg as the city’s Economic Development, and Communications Manager at the time, was awarded a Historic Preservation grant from Snohomish County for nine interpretative signs, and I was commissioned to design and write the content.
+At the time, Wendy Poischbeg, the city’s Economic Development and Communications Manager, was awarded a Historic Preservation grant from Snohomish County for nine interpretative signs.
+I was commissioned to design and write the content.

 Six interpretative signs were installed in the existing kiosks along the south side of First Street in 2020!